Phauthentic/session/readme.md

-# Phassion - A php session abstraction
+# Session - A php session abstraction

 A framework agnostic session library for php with convenient dot notation access.